fpsvogel/reading/doc/csv-format-guide.md

 ## Basics

 Let's take a look at how your reading.csv should be formatted.
-Here is the beginning of a minimal reading list:
+Here is the beginning of a minimal reading log:

   ```
   \Author - Title|Dates finished